 In China or Taiwan, you will study at a university.
-In Spain, or other Spanish-speaking country, you will either study or complete a work/teaching placement.
+In Spain or another Spanish-speaking country, you will either study or complete a work/teaching placement.

 Whether studying or working, our graduates have told us how much the year abroad has benefited their broader life experience and skills, as well as their understanding of East Asian and Hispanic cultures.

-For example, you'll take an e-learning course in Spanish, which will count as part of your third year mark and prepare you for your Year 4 Spanish courses.
+For example, you will take an e-learning course in Spanish, which will count as part of your Year 3 mark and prepare you for your Year 4 Spanish courses.

 If international travel is not possible, you will be offered alternative ways of engaging with your subjects.
 This will allow you to meet your learning outcomes and prepare for your final year.

 You will continue to study Chinese language, focusing on advanced skills in speaking, reading and writing, and building on your existing translation skills.

 Alongside the Chinese language, you will be able to choose from courses on film, politics, modern and pre-modern history, literature, contemporary Chinese society and economic history.

 You will continue to develop your advanced Spanish language and translation skills, including through the submission of a Long Essay in Spanish.

 You will also choose from a wide range of specialist options on Spanish and Latin American history, literature, film, linguistics, and cultures.

 Find out more about the compulsory and optional courses in this degree programme.